Phronesis2025/salina-youth-basketball/documentation/Salina Youth Basketball Club - PROGRESS.md

 - [May 20, 2025]: Fixed Printful order confirmation error: 404 on `/v2/orders/@confirm` by updating to the correct endpoint `/orders/{id}/confirm` in `/pages/api/create-printful-order.ts`.
 Resolved client-side error ("contact support") by ensuring the server handles confirmation failures gracefully and the client receives the correct response.
 - [May 22, 2025]: No errors during Values section updates.
 Successfully implemented simplified carousel, responsive text alignment, shaded box, modal outside click, and single-line mobile section title.
 - [May 23, 2025]: Fixed CSV import issue for `drills` table by correcting array format for `skills` and `equipment` columns, successfully loaded 26 drills into Supabase.
 No errors during Coaches Corner section updates (dynamic drill fetching, image handling, accordion styling).
+- [May 24, 2025]: No errors during About page implementation.
+Successfully created `/app/about/page.tsx` with logo, mission statement, and history, and updated `/src/components/common/Navbar.tsx` to include About link.

 **To-Do List**